Under Colorado law, manslaughter is a form of homicide that is less serious than murder. You commit manslaughter when:

 - A cardiopulmonary resuscitation (CPR) directive.4

-You are also not guilty of manslaughter if you are a medical caregiver with prescriptive authority or authority to administer medication who prescribes or administers medication for palliative care to a terminally ill patient with the consent of the terminally ill patient or his or her agent.5 However, this exception does not permit a medical caregiver to assist in a patient’s suicide.
+You are also not guilty of manslaughter if you are a medical caregiver with prescriptive authority – or authority to administer medication – who prescribes or administers medication for palliative care to a terminally ill patient with the consent of the terminally ill patient or their agent.5 However, this exception does not permit a medical caregiver to assist in a patient’s suicide.

 - criminally negligent homicide if the victim is disabled.

-Manslaughter is one level less serious than the heat of passion second-degree murder or vehicular homicide by DUI, which are class 3 felonies carrying 4 to 12 years in prison and $3,000 to $750,000 in fines.
+Note that manslaughter is one level less serious than heat of passion second-degree murder or vehicular homicide by DUI, which are class 3 felonies carrying four to 12 years in prison and $3,000 to $750,000 in fines.

-And manslaughter is one rung more serious than criminally negligent homicide of a non-disabled victim.
-This is typically a class 5 felony carrying 1 to 3 years in prison and $1,000 to $100,000 in fines.
+Also note that manslaughter is one rung more serious than criminally negligent homicide of a non-disabled victim.
+This is typically a class 5 felony carrying one to three years in prison and $1,000 to $100,000 in fines.

 In Colorado, you may legally use deadly physical force to defend yourself or someone else if: